Dustin21/Dustin21.github.io/AQM/AQM.md

 Python source: _in the slides_

 #### Assignment:
 Read over and understand the Prime Number sieve algorithm that was covered this week in Python, then re-implement the algorithm in R. The Python code is provided in the slides on slide 10.
-All you must do is transfer it to R syntax and get it running in R. Cross-check to make sure both algorithms give you the same results.
+All you must do is transfer it to R syntax and get it running in R. Cross-check to make sure both implementations give you the same results.
+Upload your R code up to your repo by next week.

 ***
 ***